Jaysanf/League-Discord-Bot/README.md

 (Had to get an API Key from them by submitting my project) with a library and some JSON requests.

+This discord bot was hosted on Replit for free and used a db that worked like a python dict that was given through Replit to store all League of Legends ID and discord ID.

 Here is an example of what it used to send:
 ![Alt text](DiscordBot.PNG?raw=true "Example")